Table of Contents

 - They did not find evidence that supplementation of EPA alone is superior to EPA+DHA.

-In 2021, a general review article discussing the above analyses and two more recent trials (the STRENGTH and OMEMI trials) not included in any of them ultimately concluded that it is too soon to start to recommend high dose supplementation of EPA, DHA, or both for the primary or secondary prevention of various cardiovascular diseases.(Khoukaz, 2021)
+In 2021, a general review article discussing the above analyses and two more recent trials (the STRENGTH and OMEMI trials) not included in any of the prior analyses ultimately concluded that it is too soon to start to recommend high dose supplementation of EPA, DHA, or both for the primary or secondary prevention of various cardiovascular diseases.(Khoukaz, 2021)

-- The authors note that in the REDUCE-IT trial the control group was provided mineral oil, and while the authors of the REDUCE-IT trial have provided evidence that this does not confound the results it is not completely clear if the mineral oil in the control group ma have generated some risk of harm.
+- The authors note that in the REDUCE-IT trial the control group was provided mineral oil, and while the authors of the REDUCE-IT trial have provided evidence that this did not confound the results it is not completely clear if the mineral oil in the control group may have generated some risk of harm.